 But today, the trend is changing.
 Many people leave the big three organized religions to create a spiritual path of their design.
 However, Christianity, Islam, and Judaism still control much of the cultural narrative.
-So, there is still much work to be done to change the way people think because these systems are counterfeits for the authentic journey.
+There is much work to be done if we are to change how people think because these systems are counterfeits for the authentic journey.

 Keep the goal of life in mind.
 The most important journey you can take is one of self-discovery.
 Western religion is about selling myth, not self-discovery.